divaymohan/systems-design-tuts/Protocols/Definition.md

 5. If person next to you didn't reply thats means he is not intrested in talking.

+## what is network protocols?

+A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message.

-Same steps can be applied on communication happend in computer networks:-
+steps can be applied on communication happend in computer networks:-

 1. First source and destination choose a language.
 It could be JSON, XML etc.